 Elkins Park to Jenkintown: After leaving the Elkins Park Station the train passes over Old York Road (Route 611) and then closely follows Tookany Creek, with the creek being first located to the east (right) and then switching to the west (left).
 The rail line elevation at Elkins Park is slightly below 200 feet above sea level, but rises to slightly more than 200 feet at Jenkintown.
 South-flowing Tookany Creek crosses the 200-foot contour line a short distance south of the Jenkintown Station.
 While not easy to visualize the trip between Elkins Park and Jenkintown is made at the bottom of a V-shaped valley with elevations to the east at Jenkintown rising to more than 340 feet and elevations to the west rising to more than 400 feet.
 The water-eroded valley is carved in the Wissahickon Formation metamorphic rock complex, which underlies the entire region.
 Bedrock exposures are visible along both the rail line and the stream channel.
 This rock cut valley or gorge was eroded by large quantities of water, probably much more water than the present day Tookany Creek drainage basin could possibly produce.
 Evidence that water once flowed from other drainage basins into the Tookany Creek drainage basin is seen as the train travels beyond Jenkintown Station.

 Jenkintown to Noble: The Jenkintown Station is located in the deepest section of the Tookany Creek gorge with elevations in Jenkintown to the east rising to approximately 340 feet and elevations along the Tookany Creek-Wissahickon Creek drainage divide to the west rising to more than 400 feet.
-Yet immediately after leaving Jenkintown Station there is a major rail junction with the SEPTA West Trenton Rail Line turning to the northeast while the Warminster and Lansdale Rail Lines turn to the northwest and the West Trenton Line for a short distance is parallels southwest oriented Baederwood Creek, which is flowing in a deep and easy to see southwest oriented valley that is much larger and deeper than the present day Baederwood Creek could possibly erode.
-Today Baederwood Creek originates in the hills north of the tracks and flows in a narrow south oriented valley to reach the broad southwest oriented valley in which the rail line is located and then to flow to join south oriented Tookany Creek near the Jenkintown rail junction.
+Yet immediately after leaving Jenkintown Station there is a major rail junction with the SEPTA West Trenton Rail Line turning to the northeast while the Warminster and Lansdale Rail Lines turn to the northwest and the West Trenton Line for a short distance parallels southwest oriented Baederwood Creek, which is flowing in a deep and easy to see southwest oriented valley that is much larger and deeper than the present day Baederwood Creek could possibly erode.
+Today Baederwood Creek originates in the hills north of the tracks and flows in a narrow south oriented valley to reach the broad southwest oriented valley in which the rail line is located and then to join south oriented Tookany Creek near the Jenkintown rail junction.

 After traveling in a northeast direction for a short distance the train turns again to travel in an east-northeast direction as the rail line and the well-defined valley in which it is located cross the Tookany Creek-Pennypack Creek drainage divide and continue in a remarkably straight line for the next 5.5 miles.
 The through valley in which the West Trenton Rail Line is located is remarkably straight and is the boundary between the Wissahickon Formation metamorphic rocks of probable lower Paleozoic age to the south and somewhat different and older metamorphic rocks of probable Precambrian age to the north.
 Both rock units represent the roots of one or more ancient mountain ranges.
 The remarkably straight boundary between the two different metamorphic rock types, along which the valley in which the West Trenton Rail Line is located, has been interpreted to be an ancient fault line.
 If correctly interpreted the valley was not formed by fault movements, but was instead eroded by massive and prolonged west-southwest oriented flood flow eroding a west-southwest oriented valley headward along the fault zone.
 The west-southwest oriented flood flow was captured from west to east by headward erosion of the south oriented Tookany, Pennypack, Poquessing, and Neshaminy Creek valleys and headward erosion of the south oriented Delaware River valley in that sequence.

 Noble to Rydal: Noble Station is located where Old York Road (Route 611) crosses the West Trenton Rail Line.
 Old York Road was originally established as a stage route in the early 1700s and crossed the through valley near the point where the through valley was shallowest, which is at the Pennypack Creek-Tookany Creek drainage divide.
 East of the drainage divide the through valley is drained in an east-northeast direction to Pennypack Creek by Meadow Brook.
 However, urban development has buried Meadow Brook under streets on the through valley floor, which is seen on the north (or left) side of an out bound train.
-The through valley valley walls are easily seen from the train and rise more than 100-feet deep on either side.
+The through valley valley walls are easily seen from the train and rise more than 100-feet on either side.
 The valley is carved in the hard to eroded metamorphic rocks and is much too large to have been eroded by a stream the size of present day Meadow Brook.
 The through valley floor on which the West Trenton Rail Line has an elevation of approximately 220 feet at the Tookany-Pennypack Creek drainage divide (near Noble Station).
 South of Noble Station Old York Road climbs to elevation greater than 320 feet in Jenkintown before descending into the Tookany Creek valley to reach Elkins Park.
 North of Noble Station Old York Road climbs to an elevation of almost 400 feet before descending to reach Willow Grove.
 There is a small decrease in elevation as the train approaches Rydal Station, which has an elevation of approximately 190 feet.

 Rydal to Meadow Brook: Once leaving Rydal Station east-northeast oriented Meadow Brook is to the north of the remarkably straight tracks although is hidden in the trees.
 While Meadow Brook flows in an east-northeast direction the valley was originally carved by west-southwest oriented flood flow moving to the Tookany Creek valley, but the flow direction was reversed when the deeper Pennypack Creek valley eroded headward and captured the west-southwest oriented flood flow.
 At that time valleys to the north had not been eroded and floodwaters moving across uplands to the north flowed in south directions to reach the much deeper through valley and it was that flood flow from the north that eroded the east-northeast oriented slope seen today.
 Meadow Brook is what might be called an underfit stream as it drains a valley much larger than it could possibly have eroded and has a much lower gradient than its headwaters and tributaries, which flow down the valley walls to reach the very low gradient through valley floor.
 Note how the pronounced valley walls on both sides of the through valley.